 - List your jobs in reverse chronological order to start with the most senior and impressive.

 - Try our CV builder to make a pharmacist CV quickly and easily.

 What are the main duties of a pharmacist?

-- Preparing and dispensing medication on the basis of physicians' requests.
+- Preparing and dispensing medication on the basis of the GP’s requests.